klahrich/chiefhustler/content/diary/99-smlr-part-2.md

 As I explained in my [previous post](/diary/40-smlr.md) on Semler, I initially decided to trust Yen Liow's business analysis skills and save myself the trouble.

-But I ended up doing the work myself to understand the business at a deeper level (after I bought...)
+But I ended up doing the work myself to understand the business at a deeper level (_after_ I bought... 🤦)

 I found myself going down a rabbit hole about Medicare, Medicare Advantage, and big insurance companies in the US such as UnitedHealth (which is a customer of Semler's).